 So try it tonight, pull out the fancy cloth napkins, slap together a quick meal with a good bottle of wine, and spend 2 hours over a lazy dinner with loved ones.
 L’Art de la Table is the process, rather than the destination.
 (Maybe after that 4-year-old is in bed though.)

-If you enjoyed this article, and want to learn some French-English keywords about the Art de la Table, download our Free Flashcards here.
-And let us know if you have any comments!
+If you want to learn some French-English keywords about the Art de la Table, download our Free Flashcards here.
+And if you enjoyed that article, you may want to read more about what a typical dinner in France is like, with all its courses.